-However, taking care of them isn’t as easy as a simply popping them in water.
-By adding these few easy tips into your routine, your flowers will be as fresh as daisies (literally) for so much longer!
+However, taking care of them isn’t as easy as simply styling a beautiful arrangement and popping it in water.
+By following these five florist’s tips into your routine, your flowers will be as fresh as daisies (literally) for so much longer!

 By removing the leaves that are below the waterline, you save growing bacteria that would sabotage the growth of the flowers.
 It will also make your bunch look much fuller and brighter.
 If you are dealing with flowers such as roses, remove the outer layer of petals to allow the flower to blossom to its full extent.